AQRyu/2auth/ui-tests/README.md

 ## 🎉 Success!

-Your static frontend now has professional-grade automated testing with **Playwright** - the easiest and most popular testing framework!
+Your static UI now has professional-grade automated testing with **Playwright** - the easiest and most popular testing framework!

 **Key Benefits:**
 - ✅ Catches bugs before users do